PraveenNellihela/my-test-website/content/pages/index.md

     colors: colors-f
     backgroundSize: full
     title: Welcome.
-    subtitle: >-
-      I was an Electrical and Electronic Engineer -> Software Developer -> now, a Devops Engineer.
+    subtitle: "I was an Electrical and Electronic Engineer -> Software Developer -> now, a Devops Engineer.\_Here, you will find my thoughts, hard earned achievements, and everything in between."
     styles:
       self:
         height: auto